Points/interview-test-server/README.md

 ## Instructions

 * Download and run this server (see [Getting Started](#getting-started))
-* Build an application / tool in React or Python with the following criteria:
+* Build an application / tool in a language as agreed with your hiring manager:
     * Fetches the tax rates from this API server
     * Takes a yearly salary as input
     * Calculates and displays the total taxes owed for the salary